0113 343 4265

 Supervisors: Professor Griselda Pollock and Dr Gail Day.

 The Pavilion Women’s Photography Centre was founded in 1983 as a feminist photography project with a commitment to new democratic structures, art practices and radical social change.
 It was initiated as an independent, volunteer-run space in the Hyde Park area of Leeds to programme exhibitions, events and pedagogic activity.
-My thesis asks: What might we learn from a study of The Pavilion as an ‘incomplete project’, rather than a defunct one?
+Gill’s thesis asks: What might we learn from a study of The Pavilion as an ‘incomplete project’, rather than a defunct one?
 This question opens on to a range of broader issues with regards to the impact and legacy of artistic and curatorial practices inflected by feminism, the way in which feminist projects have been both erased and historicised and the potential of feminism for art’s futures.
-Drawing on Marxist theory, psychoanalysis, film theory and the Social Science methodology of Grounded Theory, my analysis of the history of The Pavilion relies on two elements: its archival material and an interpretation of a particular moment of British art and cultural history that has not been fully documented or examined – that of the intersection between the women’s movement and photography as explored by a set of artists during the 1970s and 1980s.
-Secondly, my work explores the changing relationship between art and politics from the early 1980s until the present day.
+Drawing on Marxist theory, psychoanalysis, film theory and the Social Science methodology of Grounded Theory, Gill’s analysis of the history of The Pavilion relies on two elements: its archival material and an interpretation of a particular moment of British art and cultural history that has not been fully documented or examined – that of the intersection between the women’s movement and photography as explored by a set of artists during the 1970s and 1980s.
+Secondly, Gill’s work explores the changing relationship between art and politics from the early 1980s until the present day.
 In the current moment, as financial resources for alternative, political and independent activity are virtually depleted, and as arts organisations are constantly forced to argue the ‘business case’ for their programmes, it is necessary to examine how what was initiated by feminist projects, such as The Pavilion, can be taken up as a challenge to the capitalised art world and its futures.
 How can an analysis of feminist art practices and initiatives enable a better understanding of feminism’s potential to confront and resist late capitalism and its effects on the contemporary art world, when, while women artists may now have been included in exhibitions and collections, feminist politics has not?